 Many CRMs with automation will offer marketing automation.
 This will generally involve email marketing, such as drip campaigns.

-Examples of how CRM automation can save you time are:
+Examples of how sales automation can save you time are:

 • Follow-up automation for leads who go quiet.